aarondl/opt/README.md

 occurs in either order because the last user's update will remain which is predictable and understandable.

 Partial updates is a useful and efficient pattern for updating objects.
-Its also quite convenient for clients who may not have the entire resource, but still wish to update a subset of the object's fields.
+It's also quite convenient for clients who may not have the entire resource, but still wish to update a subset of the object's fields.
 This is one common real-world use case for the `omitnull.Val` type which can house all three field value types.

+Partial updates are not the only reason for having a perfect representation of the available values during interoperability with other systems, but it is a salient example and real-world use case that occurs often.

 # License